mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Models

 - **Machine Learning Model** - A machine learning model can be used to recognize patterns or make predictions based on data.
-- **Generative Model** - A <a href="https://openai.com/research/generative-models">generative model</a> is a type of machine learning model that aims to learn the underlying patterns or distributions of data in order to generate new, similar data.
+- **Generative Model** - A <a target="_blank" href="https://openai.com/research/generative-models">generative model</a> is a type of machine learning model that aims to learn the underlying patterns or distributions of data in order to generate new, similar data.
 - **Parameter** - Parameters are adjustable elements in a model that are learned from training data.
 - **Checkpoint** - A checkpoint is a snapshot of a trained model's parameters (weights and biases) at a specific point during training.